Summer Resident Assistant Job Description

 - Cleans the staff office and maintains a neat appearance in public lounges on a regular basis.

-- Responsible to maintain the security of the key box and control over the master keys as well as reporting lost/non-returned keys to the CRE.
+- Responsible to maintain the security of the code box and key box and control over the master keys as well as reporting lost/non-returned keys to the CRE.

-- Assists the Visitor Housing Assistants when needed in preparing rooms for Summer Programs participants.
+- Assists the Visitor Housing Assistants with room inspections and preparing rooms for summer residents.

-- Maintains and updates bulletin boards for campus and local events as directed by the CRE in their respective residence halls.
+- Maintains and updates flyers for campus and local events as directed by the CRE in their respective residence halls.

 - Maintains office supplies and equipment needed for positive residence hall living or office operations.